 By law, covered entities and their business associates must implement security safeguards for protected health information (PHI).

 While Talkdesk is not a covered entity and does not consider itself a business associate, we want to ensure that our customers can use Talkdesk in a HIPAA-compliant way.
 Talkdesk follows industry best practices for security, availability, processing integrity, and confidentiality.

 To better support our HIPAA-compliant customers, Talkdesk has developed a new solution that addresses the area of Talkdesk application that’s most likely to contain PHI: call recordings.
 This solution allows customers to store and manage call recordings directly in their own server.

-Learn how to configure Hybrid Spaces, our custom storage solution for Amazon Web Services (AWS).
+Learn how to configure Hybrid Cloud, our custom storage solution for Amazon Web Services (AWS).

 How does it work?